How to find social media influencers

-The tool offers a 7-day free trial and a flexible pricing scheme.
+The tool offers a 7-day free trial.

 And finally, we have Followerwonk that focuses on a single platform - Twitter.
 It analyzes the author’s bios, names, URLs and locations according to your keywords to find relevant and influential authors.
 Additionally, the tool analyzes your Twitter followers and breaks them down by their bio, location, and who they follow.

 The tool has a free option and the pricing depends on what kind of influencers you’re looking for.
 If you’re looking for someone with more than 25,000 followers, you’ll have to pay.
-The pricing starts at $29 per month - check out the page for more info.

 Buzzstream managed to grow from a link-building tool into a full-blown influencer marketing tool, and we respect that.
 Buzzstream suggests you relevant influencers based on the online content that it gathers and analyzes.
 It shows you the influencers’ social media profiles and contacts.
 As a “relationship building” platform, it obviously doesn’t stop at that.
 Buzzstream keeps track of all conversations, makes it easy to follow up the influencers once you’ve reached out, and measures the results of each influencer marketing campaign.